sxsw/rfm/README.md

 * Jesse Antunes helped ensure that Rfm is stable and functional.
 * Larry Sprock added ssl support, switched the xml parser to a much faster Nokogiri, added the rspec testing framework, and refined code architecture.

-## Copyright

-Copyright (c) 2007 Six Fried Rice, LLC and Mufaddal Khumr.
-See LICENSE for details.